mcity/mcity-digital-twin/README.md

 +DirectoriesToAlwaysStageAsUFS=(Path="McityMap/Nav")
 ```

-Launch your packaged version of CARLA and run the `scritps/load_mcity_digital_twin.py` script inside your CARLA python enviornment and enjoy!
+Launch your packaged version of CARLA and run the `scripts/load_mcity_digital_twin.py` script inside your CARLA python environment and enjoy!